 - List of directors of the foreign company including the company secretary

 - Other evidence or information which the Registrar may require

 Income tax implications

-Companies that are resident and domiciled in Malta are charged to tax in Malta on their worldwide income, and can avail themselves of all relevant income tax provisions, including access to tax refunds, etc.
+Companies that are resident and domiciled in Malta are charged to tax in Malta on their worldwide income and can avail themselves of all relevant income tax provisions, including access to tax refunds, etc.

-All assets situated outside Malta and acquired prior to a company becoming resident or domiciled in Malta may be deemed to have been acquired on the date of becoming resident or domiciled in Malta at the market value of those assets as at that date (ie a step up in cost of acquisition is possible, which is of significance for the calculation of any tax deductible capital allowances).
+All assets situated outside Malta and acquired before a company becoming resident in Malta may be deemed to have been acquired on the date of becoming resident or domiciled in Malta.
+These assets are assessed at the market value on the date of re-domiciling (i.e. a step up in the cost of acquisition is possible, which is of significance for the calculation of any tax-deductible capital allowances).

 See also Management and Control in Malta and the Malta Tax System.